smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 Doing work in classes can get complicated.
 I looked through a whole bunch of our code and found we often use private methods for doing little bits of work.

-We had worker classes for processing queued work and then send callbacks indicating the work is done or failed.
+We have worker classes for processing queued work which then send callbacks indicating the work is done or has failed.
 Within the class, there was a handy method for sending callbacks.
 The helper method would format the callback URL and other parameters then use other classes to actually send the callback.

 {% highlight csharp %}
 public class Worker {
-    public void Process( Work work ) {
+    public void Process( WorkItem work ) {
         ...
         SendCallback( work.CallbackUrl )
     }

-    public void SendCallback( Uri url ) {
+    public void SendCallback( Uri url ) { ... }
-        ...
 }
-}
 {% endhighlight %}

 The sample above shares too much.
 Why would ``SendCallback`` be public?
-It doesn't fit with ``Worker``'s purpose of processing work items.
-The method is only used within the class and is nicely isolated within ``Worker``.
+It doesn't fit with ``Worker``'s purpose: processing work items.
+The method is only used by ``Worker`` and is nicely isolated to the class.
 Since we would never want other classes using the method, it should be private!

 {% highlight csharp %}